Tier 2 Visa Employer Sponsor Licence Guide.

 The cost of a sponsorship licence depends on the size of your organisation.
 For small companies or charities, the fee is £536.00, while medium or large-sized companies are charged £1,476.00.

-Please note that these fees are subject to change, and it's always a good idea to check the official UK government website or consult with our immigration consultant Marc Gibson for the most up-to-date information regarding fees.
+Please note that these fees are subject to change, and it's always a good idea to check the official UK Visas and Immigration or consult with our immigration consultant Marc Gibson for the most up-to-date information regarding fees.
 If you have any more questions, feel free to ask.

 Is usually up to 8 weeks.
 However, there is an expedited service called the priority service available for an additional fee of £500.
 This service guarantees a decision within 10 working days.